 It seems that cabinets sans doors are trending at the moment, and we’re in love.
 Painting the cabinet interiors a contrasting color highlights the shelves and adds a modern touch to a look that tends to lean towards country-chic.

 With open shelves, styling is key.
-It’s not always about dishes and glassware - mixing in artwork, candlesticks, plantlife, and other accessories can curate a vibe that dishes alone simply can’t achieve.
+It’s not always about dishes and glassware; mixing in artwork, candlesticks, greenery, and other accessories curates a vibe that dishes alone simply can’t achieve.